2014 Master Teacher: David Hyde Pierce

 The guest list at Ten Chimneys was a glorious who's who of the theatre world - Noël Coward, S.N.
 Behrman, Helen Hayes, Uta Hagen, Katharine Hepburn, Laurence Olivier, Carol Channing, George Burns, and on and on.
-Our 2014 Lunt-Fontanne Fellowship Class will delve into that legacy and explore all works related to the Lunts and their illustrious guests.
-In doing so, the actors will have the opportunity to reflect on their own theatrical roots, and those of the theaters they come from.
+Our 2014 Lunt-Fontanne Fellowship Class delved into that legacy and explored all works related to the Lunts and their illustrious guests.
+In doing so, the actors had the opportunity to reflect on their own theatrical roots, and those of the theaters they came from.

 Master Teachers (2009 — 2014)